elizemz/cinema-app/README.md

 APPLICATION-start steps

-1. Clone the repository from GitHub to your local machine using the command: git clone git@github.com:alianu23/cinema-app.git
+1. Clone the repository from GitHub to your local machine using the command: git@github.com:Leap-MERN-2023/cinema-app.git

 2.  front, back end need to install node